puzzle/delivery-pipeline-concept/deployment-pattern.md

 ### Semi Approval

-This pattern is often found in organizations with igh-risk changes, such as financial services.
+This pattern is often found in organizations with high-risk changes, such as financial services.
 It is a mix of automation, where possible and human approval, where necessary.

 ### Full Approval Pattern